hydro-project/hydroflow/book/example_4_surface.md

 If you read the `pairs_send` calls in the code carefully, you'll see that the example data has nodes (`2`, `4`) that are more than one hop away from `0`, which were not output by our simple program.
-To extend this example to graph *reachability*, we need to do this process many times.
+To extend this example to graph *reachability*, we need to recurse: find neighbors of our neighbors, neighbors of our neighbors' neighbors, and so on.
 In Hydroflow, this is done by adding a loop to the flow, as we'll see [next](example_4_1_surface.md).